MKLab-ITI/JGNN/tutorials/mlp.md

 papers may be used to improve the classification, but here we show only how some given textual features can be used to create the classification.
 We obtain those data in matrix format like so and print some characteristics over the number of samples and label feature matrix sizes.
 For other tasks, construct similar matrices.
-Labels contain on-hot encodings for corresponding samples.
+Labels contain one-hot encodings for corresponding samples.

 ```java
 Dataset dataset = new Citeseer();